thebinarysearchtree/flyweight/README.md

 If null is passed in as the value, the SQL will use ```is null```.
 If a regular expression is passed in, the SQL will use ```regexp```.

 All of the arguments are passed in as parameters for security reasons.
-There are no limits to the amount of values used in the ```in``` clause, unlike other ORMs.

 The second argument to ```get``` can be one of three possible values: